Chapter 41:

 “Why?
 Why not?
 Stories are meant to be grand.
 Nothing is more disappointing than a work without ambition and to test the limits of an Egregore’s ascension has been my own personal project.”

 “As for how I’m still alive,” she smirked.
-"Well, I’ve realized you can learn things from the characters in your stories.
-The captain, when you see her again, can help you answer that question.
-I’ve learned everything about coming back from the dead by watching her.”
+“Well, I’ve realized you can learn things from the characters in your stories.
+I watched the captain try to raise Natsuko Ichinose from the grave.
+A failure, of course, but a failure that I learned from.”

 “You two should be honored,” Director Arataki approached from the rear before Fujiko could ask for clarity.
-“After our last failure, for ten years, Japan has carefully been planning the ascension of its own Egregore.
-That you are candidates at all should be a point of pride for this country.”
+“After our last failure, for ten years, Japan has carefully been planning the ascension of its own Egregore.”

 “But we aren’t really candidates,” Miyuki replied, “are we, Miss Everest?”